 A varicocele is a dilation or “varicose veins” of the veins of the spermatic cord.
 They can appear with the onset of puberty (10-12 years).
 Most are from the left side (due to an insufficient venous valve).
 The venous blood stays longer in the testicle and can interfere with its development and especially with its fertility.

 The varicocele solution in pubertal age or adolescence tends to preserve its future fertility.
-Venous reflux must be confirmed by echo-doppler prior to surgery, which is very simple.
+Venous reflux must be confirmed by an echo-doppler prior to surgery, which is very simple.

 Cryptorchidism / testicular ectopia